Blockchain-Learning-Group/dapp-fundamentals/course-content/Day-2.md

 11. Load the app in chrome, [localhost:3000](http://localhost:3000/)

-### END [Application and Dev Enviroment Bootstrapped!]
+### END Stage 1: Dev Enviroment Set up and Application Bootstrapped!

-### START [Development]
+### START Stage 2: Token Interface

 12. Open up the repo /blg/wallet-template in a text editor of your choice

-13. Copy over your token contract
+13. Update Token contract

-*Token.sol That was completed at the end of Day 1 or the provided solution [Token.sol](https://github.com/Blockchain-Learning-Group/dapp-fundamentals/blob/master/solutions/Token.sol)*
+*contracts/Token.sol has been provided or do update with the Token that was completed at the end of Day 1*

 -

+### END Stage 2: Token Interface